EBCLC is seeking full-time interns for its 2019 Summer Program!

-Receive Close, High-Quality Supervision: You choose a practice group and are assigned to work with one of EBCLC’s clinical supervisors.
+Receive Close, High-Quality Supervision: EBCLC summer student applicants apply to work with one practice group and will work under the supervision of one of EBCLC’s clinical supervisors.
 Supervisors offer day-to-day direction on casework and projects, meet weekly to review your work, and organize regular “case rounds” for all students within a practice group.

 Serve the Community: As law student interns, you make a substantial contribution to meeting the legal needs of the low-income community at a time when resources to address these needs are increasingly scarce.